Oz Amram

 123 Batavia, IL

-My current research focuses searches for new particles based on anomaly detection.
-Anomaly detection is a new AI technique which searches through the data to find interesting ‘anomalous’ collisions which may hint at new particles, without reference to a specific model of what new particles to look for.
-This which allows searches with discovery potential to a much broader collection of new particles than traditional methods.
+One focus of my current research are searches for new particles based on AI-based anomaly detection.
+There are many types of new particles which could be hiding in LHC data and is impossible to design analyses to search for all of them individually.
+Anomaly detection is a new technique which searches through the data to find interesting ‘anomalous’ collisions new particles, without reference to a specific model of what new particles to look for.
+This allows searches with discovery potential to a much broader collection of new particles than traditional methods.

 I completed my PhD at Johns Hopkins University in 2022.
 My thesis was titled “Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider”.

-I semi-regularly write for ParticleBites, which summarizes recent particle physics papers at the undergraduate level.
+I sometimes write for ParticleBites, which summarizes recent particle physics papers for a broad audience.
 You can read some of my recent posts here.